youzan/vant/src/field/README.md

 ### Input Align

-Use `input-align` prop to align the input value
+Use `input-align` prop to align the input value.

 ```html
 <van-field